shavz/koember/README.md

 # KOEMBER

 A pure kotlin service that generates an embeddable sharable html given a link.
 The links are defined in the [oembed specification](https://oembed.com/)

 The service uses the lightweight [http4k](https://www.http4k.org/) library running the server and keep the implementation light.

+Note: This is a toy application for a blogpost

 ## How to run locally